jlopez-gc/bug-tracker/client/README.md

 ### `npm run start`

 This will open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Changes in the code should trigger an automatic update of the
+Changes in the code should trigger an automatic update of the page with the nes changes without loosing state.\
+The application uses an env file to declare the backend url, and expects it to be in localhost:8080, if the server is in another port consider changing .env file.

 ## Tests